First up, here’s a big disclaimer if the title didn’t warn you enough: this is a hack. It’s just a proof-of-concept

 - Member variables

 Next there’s some templated factory code that does the construction, with a corresponding templated convenience

 The tricky part is correctly initialising the raw memory before calling the constructor.
 D’s ABI for class layout is specced out, but I dodged the issue

-the class.
-The raw memory of this “model” instance gets blitted into the newly allocated instance memory, and
+immutable instance of the class.
+The raw memory of this “model” instance gets blitted into the newly allocated

-we’ll know that we’ll have all the right vtable pointers, etc, in the right place.
-After that, we can safely call
+instance memory, and we’ll know that we’ll have all the right vtable pointers, etc, in the right place.
+After that, we

-the normal class constructor on the new instance.
-Thanks to D’s CTFE, the model instance gets constructed at
+can safely call the normal class constructor on the new instance.
+Thanks to D’s CTFE, the model instance gets